yabwon/SAS_PACKAGES/packages/macroarray.md

              `1:5` rather `1 2 3 4 5` since the firs works faster.

 * `check=` - *Optional*, indicates should a check for a macro corresponding to a macroarray be executed.
-If the macro does not exist wraning is issued and the `do_over` stops.
+If the macro does not exist warning is issued and the `do_over` stops.
              Default value `0` means: do not execute check.

-* `rephrase=` - *Optional*, this parameter allows for an alternative aproach in providing the phrase to be looped over.
+* `rephrase=` - *Optional*, this parameter allows for an alternative approach in providing the phrase to be looped over.
 The idea is to make writing the phrase string code more convenient and easy to grasp.
                 The value is a string containing triggers (symbols) that are